great-expectations/great_expectations/docs/source/output_format.rst

 For `column_aggregate_expectations`, `summary` output is the same as `basic` output.

-`include_kwargs`
+`include_config`
 ------------------------------------------------------------------------------

-In addition, all Expectations accept a boolean `include_kwargs` parameter.
+In addition, all Expectations accept a boolean `include_config` parameter.
 If true, then the expectation config itself is returned as part of the result object

 .. code-block:: bash